download.png

 Team Logistics

 Participants will fly into Anchorage, Alaska and meet the instructors at the Anchorage International Airport (ANC).
-The program ends in Fairbanks, Alaska, where participants can decide to either fly back home on the scheduled date or remain in Alaska and travel independently.
+The program ends back at ANC, where participants can decide to either fly back home on the scheduled date or remain in Alaska and travel independently.

 All reasonable efforts will be made to follow the activities outlined above.
 However, please understand that on our Alaska program, travel arrangements can remain tentative until the traveling actually takes place.
 Weather conditions and road closures may affect our plans.
 Wildlands Studies has put together an innovative, unique program in Alaska, and team members need to be flexible, patient and prepared to adapt to unexpected situations.
 Being flexible also allows us to take advantage of unique opportunities that can produce some of the program’s most memorable moments.